lynxgav/COVID19-vaccination/README.md

 ### Analysis

-Analysis of the model was performed on a *Mac OS X El Capitan Version 10.11.5* and *Windows 10 Home Version 2004* using *Mathematica Version Number 12.1.0.0*.
+Analysis of the model was performed on a *Mac OS X El Capitan Version 10.11.5* and *Windows 10 Home Version 2004* using *Mathematica Version Number 10.0.2.0*.

-The notebook XXXXXXXXX.nb, where the analysis was performed, can be found in the ```notebooks``` directory.
+The notebooks *.nb, where the analyses for different scenarios were performed, can be found in the ```notebooks``` directory.

 ### Figures

-Figures for the manuscript were produced in the notebook XXXXXXXXX.nb.
+Figures for the manuscript were produced in the notebooks *.nb.
 Figures can be found in the ```figures``` directory.

 ### Output